 Research & Development

 British Lithium have invested heavily in ongoing metallurgical testwork and process design and are world leaders in recovery of lithium from micas, such as those we have discovered in Cornwall, see our exploration work.
-Our work on lithium micas began in 2014 and on Cornish micas in 2016, and continues today at our dedicated laboratory in Roche, Cornwall as well as our technology partner’s laboratory in Perth, Western Australia.
+Our work on lithium micas began in 2014 and on Cornish micas in 2016, and continues today at our dedicated lithium pyrometallurgical and hydrometallurgical laboratory in Roche, Cornwall.
 British Lithium is the only lithium mine developer in UK to have its own, in-house metallurgical research facilities.

-There is NO commercial production of Battery Grade Lithium from these unconventional micas hence the focus on our Research and Development.
+There is NO commercial production of Battery Grade Lithium from these unconventional micas hence our focus on our Research and Development, and development of our novel technology.

 Dr Robert Gruar, Head of Innovation talks through all things Lithium Processing with Proactive investor.